 Every effort will be made by the school to identify and reduce the potential hazards/ triggers that can cause an allergic reaction to pupils diagnosed with anaphylaxis within the school population.
-The school endeavours to comply with the School Nursing Service recommendations that all staff are trained in the administration of auto injectors and that training is renewed annually.
-Online Anaphylaxis training will be offered to all staff annually through Anaphylaxis.org
+The school complies with the School Nursing Service recommendations that staff who will be administering auto injectors are trained and that training is renewed annually.

 In accordance with the Medicines and Healthcare Products Regulatory Agency (MHRA) advice the school will ask parent/ guardian(s) to provide 2 auto-injectors for students to access in school.
-Students are encouraged to carry 2 auto injectors on their person at all times.
-If parents/carers would prefer, auto injectors will be stored in school.
-School will hold a spare auto injector for use in an emergency where a child or young person has a confirmed anaphylaxis diagnosis and do not have access to their own auto injector.
+Students are encouraged to carry 2 auto injectors on their person at all times School will hold a spare auto injector for use in an emergency where a child or young person has a confirmed anaphylaxis diagnosis and do not have access to their own auto injector.
 Parents are responsible for this medication being in date and the school will communicate with the parents if new medication is required and a record of these communications will be kept.